michel-racine/Julia-Set-Finder/README.md

 https://youtu.be/jNUxWEiKLaQ

-Put the two file into Eclipse and run.
+Put JuliaSet.java and Mandelbrot.java into Eclipse and run.

 Two windows will appear.
 One with a Mandelbrot and the other with a Julia set.